cicsdev/cics-java-liberty-link/README.md

 # cics-java-liberty-link
-Sample CICS Java program showing use of the com.ibm.cics.server.invocation.CICSProgram annotation for Link to Liberty
+Sample CICS Java program showing use of the com.ibm.cics.server.invocation.CICSProgram annotation for Link to Liberty.

 ## License
 This project is licensed under [Apache License Version 2.0](LICENSE).